Are you wondering how to get to Victoria from Vancouver, British Columbia?

 If you’re short on time, it’s possible to visit Victoria on a day trip from Vancouver.

-You could rent a car for a DIY day trip.
+You could rent a car, or take taxis and Uber, and combine that with the ferry ride for a DIY day trip.

-Or you could make your life easy with this Victoria and Buchart Gardens day tour (about 13 hours).
+Or you could make your life easy with an all-day tour.

 The Butchart Gardens are saved for last.
 Then at the end of the day, you’ll return to Vancouver on the ferry and be dropped off at your hotel.

-Another excellent day tour is this Vancouver to Victoria seaplane and ferry trip (about 12 hours)
+Another excellent day tour is this Vancouver to Victoria seaplane and ferry trip (about 12 hours long).

-You’ll fly from downtown Vancouver with Harbour Air Seaplanes over the Gulf Islands to Victoria (35-minute scenic flight).
+You’ll fly from downtown Vancouver with Harbour Air Seaplanes over the Gulf Islands to Victoria (a 35-minute scenic flight).

 After splashing down, you’ll have lots of free time to explore Victoria on your own before taking a coach ride to the ferry for the return trip to Vancouver.